-Filed by the Registrant ⊠

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - □ Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12

-Alynx, Co.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which the transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-□ Fee paid previously with preliminary materials.
+File d by th ne Registrant ⊠ Filed by a Party other than the Registrant $\Box$ Che ck the appropriate box: Preli iminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Defi nitive Additional Materia als Solid Soliciting Material Pursuant to §240.14a-12 Alynx, Co.
+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay f Filing Fee (Check the a ppropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of se ecurities to which the transaction applies: (2) Aggregate number of s ecurities to which transaction applies: (3) Per unit price or other calculated and state ho underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee i w it was determined): (4) Proposed maximum ag gregate value of transaction: (5) Total fee paid: Fee paid previously with prel iminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:
+(1) Amount Previously Pa id:

+(2) Form, Schedule or Registration Statement No.:
-(3) Filing Party:

-(4) Date Filed:
+(3) Filing Party: (4) Date Filed:

-ALYNX, CO.
-1234 AIRPORT ROAD SUITE 105 DESTIN, FLORIDA 32541
+ALYNX, Co.
+1234 AIRPORT ROAD SUITE 105

+DESTIN, FLORIDA 32541

-NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD , 2008
+NOTICE OF SPECIAL MEETING OF STOCKHOLDERS TO BE HELD March 31, 2008

-NOTICE IS HEREBY GIVEN that a Special Meeting of Stockholders (the "Meeting") of Alynx, Co. ("Alynx" or the "Company") will be held at the offices of Womble Carlyle Sandridge & Rice, PLLC located at Suite 3500, 1201 West Peachtree Street, Atlanta, GA 30309, on , 2008, at 9:00 a.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that a Special Meeting of Stockholders (the "Meeting") of Alynx, Co. ("Alynx" or the "Company") will be held at the offices of Womble Carlyle Sandridge & Rice, PLLC located at Suite 3500, 1201 West Peachtree Street, Atlanta, GA 30309, on March 31, 2008, at 9:00 a.m., local time, for the following purposes:

-1. To approve a 1 for 3.234758 reverse split of all shares of Alynx Common Stock.

-2. Subject to approval of the reverse split, to consider and vote upon a change in Alynx's state of incorporation from Nevada to Florida by the merger of Alynx with and into its wholly-owned subsidiary, MiMedx Group, Inc., a Florida corporation ("MiMedx Group"), pursuant to which:

-- The name of Alynx, Co. will be changed to MiMedx Group, Inc.; - The Articles of Incorporation attached hereto as Exhibit A will be the Articles of Incorporation of the surviving company; and - The Bylaws attached hereto as Exhibit B will be the Bylaws of the surviving company.

-3. To consider and vote upon a proposal to grant discretionary authority to the our Board of Directors (the "Board") or a committee thereof to adjourn or postpone the Meeting to a later date, if necessary, to solicit additional proxies if there are not sufficient votes in favor of the proposals submitted herein.

-4. To transact such other business as may properly come before the Meeting or any adjournment or postponement of the Meeting.
+- 1. To approve a 1 for 3.234758 reverse split of all shares of Alynx Common Stock. - 2.
+Subject to approval of the reverse split, to consider and vote upon a change in Alynx's state of incorporation from Nevada to Florida by the merger of Alynx with and into its wholly-owned subsidiary, MiMedx Group, Inc., a Florida corporation ("MiMedx Group"), pursuant to which: - The name of Alynx, Co. will be changed to MiMedx Group, Inc.; - The Articles of Incorporation attached hereto as Exhibit A will be the Articles of Incorporation of the surviving company; and - The Bylaws attached hereto as Exhibit B will be the Bylaws of the surviving company. - 3.
+To consider and vote upon a proposal to grant discretionary authority to the our Board of Directors (the "Board") or a committee thereof to adjourn or postpone the Meeting to a later date, if necessary, to solicit additional proxies if there are not sufficient votes in favor of the proposals submitted herein. - 4.
+To transact such other business as may properly come before the Meeting or any adjournment or postponement of the Meeting.

-Only stockholders of record at the close of business on March , 2008, are entitled to receive notice of and to vote at the Meeting.
+Only stockholders of record at the close of business on March 10, 2008, are entitled to receive notice of and to vote at the Meeting.